-Quarterly surveys were conducted in August and November 2010, and February and May 2011.
+Quarterly surveys were conducted in August and November 2011, and February and May 2012 (Table A-2).
 Primary water quality sampling occurred three times per quarter at 29 sites that form a grid around the OCSD diffuser (see Figure 3-1).
-Samples were collected for ammonium at a subset of 20 stations and for bacteriology at 9 REC-1 stations (Tables A-2, Figure 3-1) located within state waters (within 3 miles of the shoreline) for the purposes of determining compliance with Receiving Water Limitation C.2.a.1.
-Discrete samples for ammonium and bacteria (total coliform, E. coli, and enterococci) were collected at 5 and 15 m depth intervals from the surface (1 m below) to 2 m above the ocean floor or a maximum depth of 60 m (Table A-2).
-Two additional surveys are conducted to collect bacteriology and ammonium samples at the nine REC-1 water quality stations within 30 days of the three primary water quality sampling days in order to calculate a 30-day geometric During most surveys, additional bacteriological samples were collected at the outfall (Station 2205) and two nearfield stations (1 and 9).
+Samples were collected for ammonia at a subset of 20 stations and for bacteriology at 9 REC-1 stations (Tables A-1) located within state waters (within 3 miles of the shoreline) for the purposes of determining compliance with Receiving Water Limitation C.2.a.1.
+Discrete samples for ammonia and bacteria (total coliform, E. coli, and enterococci) were collected at 5 and 15 m depth intervals from the surface (1 m below) to 2 m above the ocean floor or a maximum depth of 60 m (Table A-4).
+Two additional surveys are conducted to collect bacteriology and ammonia samples at the nine REC-1 water quality stations within 30 days of the three primary water quality sampling days in order to calculate a 30-day geometric mean.
+During most surveys, additional bacteriological samples were collected at the outfall (Station 2205) and two nearfield stations (1 and 9).